 - Communicate with your vendors about your preference for locally and regionally produced foods.
-Health Care Without Harm and Practice Greenhealth define local as food produced and processed within 250 miles of the health care facility and assists the sector in strategies to increase purchasing.
+Health Care Without Harm and Practice Greenhealth define local as food grown/raised/ harvested/processed within 250 miles of the health care facility (500 miles for meat, poultry, and seafood) and assists the sector in strategies to increase purchasing.
 Ask your vendors to help you identify local foods by listing source of origin so you can track and share your progress.

 - Utilize RFPs and contracts with vendors to ensure they will help you meet your goals in sourcing local foods.
 Farm to Institution New England’s Food Service Toolkit provides guidance and sample RFP and contract language.